 To enable this tab for more functionality, start by clicking the file tab.

-Next, click on more.
+Next, select the more option.
 This is the last option on the bottom left-hand side of the screen.

 Next, select options to guide you to the general Excel options screen.

 The goal is to add the draw tab to the Excel ribbon.
 So, the next step would be to choose the customize ribbon selection.

 Next, find draw in the right column under the main tabs section and click the empty box to put a check mark in it.

 Take notice to the order that these tabs.
 If you don't like where the tabs are located on the ribbon, you can always come back here to rearrange them.
 To do so, just drag them to the the desired position.

 Select the Ok button to exit the options menu.

 The draw tab should now appear in the main tabs section of the ribbon as shown in the illustration below.